xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

     The **Test Environments** page appears.

-3. Click on the Local Test Environment you want to configure Agent's Threshold (e.g., **My Agent**).
+3. Click on the Local Test Environment you want to configure the Agent's Threshold for (e.g., **My Agent**).

     The **Agent Details** page appears as below.